Service Number 27172

 Return from hospital saw a posting to 2nd Battalion Machine Gun Corps on the 5th January 1919.
 He was then taken off the strength of the British Expeditionary Force on the 20th April 1919 and joined the Rhine Army.
 He served there until the 3rd May 1919, when he returned to the UK for demobilisation on the 10th May.
 About one month later, on the 8th June 1919, Reginald was discharged from the Army under King's Regulations paragraph xvi (a) "Surplus to military requirements having suffered impairment since entry into service."
 Due to his injuries, as well as the British War Medal and Victory Medal, Reginald was awarded a Silver War Badge.

-After the war, we believe he return to the UK and settled in Cheshire.
-He died in Cheshire in 1971.
+After the war, we believe Reginald Danby returned to the UK and settled in Cheshire where he died in 1971.

 If you have any photographs or further details about this person we would be pleased to hear from you.
 Please contact us via: email@example.com